María José Alonso: Professional experience and scientific career

 María José Alonso has a master's degree in pharmacy (University of Santiago de Compostela – USC, 1985) and a PhD in pharmaceutical technology (USC, 1985).
 She has also developed her research career at the University of Paris XI and at the University of Angers (France), as well as in the Massachusetts Institute of Technology (MIT).

 In 2006–2010 she held the responsibility of Vicerrector of Research and Innovation at the University of Santiago de Compostela.
 In this role she created a network of research institutes that contributed to the recognition of "Campus of Excellence" by the Ministry of Sciences and Innovation.

 She is a member of the National Academy of Medicine (U.S.), a member of the Royal Academy of Medicine of Belgium, and a member of three academies in Spain (Real Academia Nacional de Farmacia, Real Academia de Farmacia de Galicia and Real Academia Galega de Ciencias).

 Alonso has held responsibilities in several scientific societies, among them the Controlled Release Society.
-She first contributed to the CRS as the founder of the Spanish-Portuguese Local Chapter (1994), and later she was Gobernor, Director-at-Large, Secretary and President of this society.
+She first contributed to the CRS as the founder of the Spanish-Portuguese Local Chapter (1994), and later she was Governor, Director-at-Large, Secretary and President of this society.
 Moreover, she is part of the editorial board of 11 scientific journals, and editor-in-chief of the Drug Delivery and Translational Research.

 She has coordinated and participated in several research consortia financed by the World Health Organization (WHO), the Bill and Melinda Gates Foundation and the European Commission.

 She is the most influential researcher in Spain in the area of pharmacology and pharmacy (h-index), and is also classified among the top ten researchers in her field worldwide (Times Higher Education Ranking).